 Shin-Ichiro Terayama, physicist, computer engineer, businessman and cellist who heads the Japanese Holistic Medical Society, the Handheld Computer Society and his own holistic consultancy firm in Tokyo.

-Shoshanna Tembeck Alexander, former community member who wrote the original Findhorn Garden book and now lives with her son in Ashland, Oregon.
+Shoshanna Tembeck Alexander, former community member who compiled and edited the The Findhorn Garden: Pioneering a New Vision of Man and Nature in Cooperation book in 1975 and now lives with her son in Ashland, Oregon.

 Tony Judge, writer, consultant and editor of the Yearbook of International Associations in Brussels.

 Vance Martin, ecologist, writer, coordinator of the World Wilderness Congress at Findhorn in l983 and in Colorado in l987, and current head of the Wilderness Leadership Foundation in California.

 Vandana Shiva, physicist, environmentalist, activist, feminist and author of 20 books.
 Vandana received the Right Livelihood Award in 1993 and continues to advocate for regenerative agriculture.

 Will Keepin, philosopher, scientist, astrologer, writer, teacher and head of the Satyana Institute in the USA.